Byte - Wikipedia

 Understanding file sizes | Bytes, KB, MB, GB, TB, PB, EB, ZB, YB

 May 8, 2025 · Historically, the term kilobyte (KB) was used to represent 1,024 bytes, but for simplicity, many people began referring to it as 1,000 bytes.
-This led to confusion, especially …
+This led to confusion, especially as file sizes grew …

 What Is a Byte? - Computer Hope